Social Democrats (Croatia)

 The Social Democrats (Socijaldemokrati) is a Croatian centre-left political party founded in 2022.
 The party was preceded by a parliamentary group of the same name that broke away from the Social Democratic Party of Croatia in October 2021.

 History

-The party was officially launched on July 9, 2022, and at the time of foundation was the largest opposition force in the Sabor.
+The party was officially launched on July 9, 2022, and at the time of foundation was the largest opposition force in the Sabor (Croatian Parliament).
 The party stated they will not go against the initiatives of Croatian Democratic Union that benefit the citizens, and that they do not have plans to be obstructive.

+In October 2023, Social Democrats formed a political coalition with the Croatian Peasant Party for the 2024 Croatian parliamentary elections called Our Croatia, which has since been joined by Croatian Labourists – Labour Party and Democrats.
+In March 2024, the Croatian Peasant Party left the coalition Our Croatia to join the centre/centre-left coalition Rivers of Justice.
+Social Democrats did not manage to have any of its members elected to the 11th assembly of the Croatian Parliament.